barmiel4/AsteroidHunterGame/README.md

 ## Idea Origin
 The project is a severe upgrade of the tutorial from the book.
 Later it was used during the Game Developement workshops in 2020 that I hosted in my High School, to teach students the basics of game developement.

-Number of mechanics were added, such as
+Number of mechanics were added, such as:
 * Smoother player's ship movement
 * Directional hit reactions
 * Astroid destuction